hortonworks-gallery/ambari-zeppelin-service/README.md

 On bottom left -> Actions -> Add service -> check Zeppelin service -> Next -> Next -> Next -> Deploy.
 Note that:

-- The default configuration of the service sets up Zeppelin in yarn-client mode by downloading the bits thats were precompiled against spark 1.3 (ETA: < 5min)
+- The default configuration of the service sets up Zeppelin in yarn-client mode by downloading a tarball of bits thats were precompiled against a version of spark containing fix for [SPARK-4461](https://issues.apache.org/jira/browse/SPARK-4461) (ETA: < 5min)

 - To instead pull/compile the latest Zeppelin code (ETA: < 40min depending on internet connection):
   - Install maven prior to installing Zeppelin service.
 You can use the [Maven Ambari service](https://github.com/randerzander/maven-stack) for this